MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/audio-zones.md

     ![______](../../media/enhance-your-environment/audio-zones/021-select-vc.png)

-1. We want attendees in the room to hear if something is going on outside the room, but at a low volume. to make this happen, select **Muffle Voices Outside**. the Voice Collection selected for this Audio Zone contains a "Muffle Voice" setting that makes this work.
+1. We want attendees in the room to hear if something is going on outside the room, but at a low volume. to make this happen, select **Muffle Voices Outside**. the Voice Setting Collection selected for this Audio Zone contains a "Muffled Voice" setting that makes this work.
 1.

 <!-- Note tbd: it looks like there are more settings in the Audio Zone component that are already in place: